10 tips for structuring your day during the challenges of COVID-19

 6. Connect with loved ones at least twice a day.
-FaceTime, phone call or text message a family members or friends.
+FaceTime, phone call, or text message family members or friends.
 Social connectedness reduces feelings of loneliness and social isolation.
-It can also improve our quality of life, minimize the symptoms of depression and can strengthen our immune system.
+It can also improve our quality of life, minimize the symptoms of depression, and can strengthen our immune system.

-9. Get creative with at home activities.
-Coloring or drawing, putting together a puzzle, relax with a cup of tea while watching your favorite movie, clean or organize your living space, etc.
+9. Get creative with at-home activities.
+Coloring or drawing, putting together a puzzle, relax with a cup of tea while watching your favorite movie, cleaning or organizing your living space, etc.